MiqeWazowhiskey/eCommerce-Microservices/README.md

 - **Catalog Service**: Stores and retrieves product data such as name, description, price, and availability.
 - **Order Service**: Processes orders, tracks the status of each order, and manages order data.

+### Design Patterns Used

+- **Repository Pattern**: Used in the Basket service to abstract data access logic from business logic.
+This separation allows for easier maintenance and testing of the data access layer while ensuring that each service manages its own data access independently.

+- **Decorator Pattern**: The **Cache Aside** pattern is implemented using the Decorator Pattern with Redis.
+It ensures that data is loaded into the cache when requested, and only fetched from the database if it’s not available in the cache.
+This improves performance by reducing the number of database queries for frequently accessed data.

+- **CQRS (Command Query Responsibility Segregation)**: General requests are handled using **Command** and **Query** objects.
+This pattern allows the separation of read and write operations, which improves scalability and performance by enabling independent optimization of query and command processing.

 ## Technologies Used

 - **AutoMapper**: Automates object-to-object mapping, simplifying data transformation across layers.